Participant registration system for runners event

 }

-Fetching the data is very straightforward process.
-Make get request to the specified spreadsheet and call Execute method.
+Fetching the data is a very straightforward process.
+Make get request to the specified spreadsheet and call the Execute method.
 Execute returns a response object where you can loop through data and create new Person objects.

 SpreadsheetsResource.ValuesResource.GetRequest request = service.Spreadsheets.Values.Get(spreadsheetId, sheetName);